Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 And, more than a decade further down the track, DHs is still completely indigestible.
 There is no nutritional value there.

-If Rowling had deliberately sat down and asked herself; “Now.
-How many of my previously-stated ‘rules’ can I break in the course of this book, just to wind people up?” she could have hardly bettered her performance.
+I think that if Rowling had deliberately sat down and asked herself; “Now.
+How many of my previously-stated ‘rules’ can I break in the course of this one book, just to wind people up?” she could have hardly bettered her performance.

 And then there is the skewed logic that doesn’t even seem to try to hold together.

 Example: that whole exciting decoy flight from #4 Privet drive was supposedly forced upon us because with the suspected infiltration of the Ministry, if Potter had used the Floo network or Apparated, the Ministry (and the infiltrating DEs) would “have him”.
-We are directly informed of this in Chapter 1.
+We are directly informed of this.

 In Chapter 11, however, we are told — just as directly — that it is impossible to track someone who has Apparated unless you grab hold of them as they do it without their knowing.
 Or in other words you can only track a Disapparating wizard by latching on and following him, side-along.
 (And taking a major risk of splinching since he isn’t preparing to Apparate you.)

-This was obviously stated to set us up for the fact that one of the DEs would do exactly that and force the trio out of their hideaway at #12.
+This was obviously inserted to set us up for the fact that one of the DEs would do exactly that and force the trio out of their hideaway at #12.

 And besides.
 It’s portkeys that the Ministry authorizes.
 And monitors the Floo.
 The Ministry issues Apparation licenses, but it doesn’t oversee Apparation.

-Although Magical reversal squads supposedly are alerted in the case of splinching.
+Although when you stop to consider; Magical reversal squads supposedly are alerted in the case of splinching.
 Or are they?
 Why didn’t a magical reversal squad respond to Ron’s splinching?

-At most Thicknesse only was having #4 itself remotely monitored.
+At most, Thicknesse would have only been having #4 itself remotely monitored.
 They could have gotten away from there easily enough.
 That whole trip wasn’t even necessary.
-It was as illogical and contrived and poorly planned as something I would expect from a fanficer who was still in High School.
-And a lot of fanficers in High School could have come up with something a good deal more convincing.
+It was as illogical and contrived and poorly planned as something I would expect from a fanficer who was still in Middle School.
+And a lot of fanficers in Middle School could have come up with something a good deal more convincing.

 It was a big flashy production number, “written for the movies,” and inserted to try to make the reader think the story was exciting.

-Why not send Hedwig off the day before, with an innocuous letter to the Weasleys to ask them to keep Hedwig until further notice?
-Get the bird out of the house with a message that would give nothing significant away, that even if it was intercepted, the DEs would just read and let the bird continue on its way in hopes of intercepting future messages, and eliminate the silliness of half a dozen people escaping from #4 with stuffed birds in cages.
+While we’re at it, why not send Hedwig off the day before, with an innocuous letter to the Weasleys to ask them to keep Hedwig until further notice?
+Get the bird out of the house with a message that would give nothing significant away, one that even if it was intercepted, the DEs would just read and let the bird continue on its way in hopes of intercepting future messages, and eliminate the silliness of half a dozen people escaping from #4 with stuffed birds in cages.

 And so long as we still are escaping from Privet Drive: we were told years ago in ‘Quidditch Through the Ages’ that there is no spell or charm which will enable a wizard to fly unassisted.
 And yet during the escape, we see Tom Riddle flying around like Superman.
 What’s up with that?